uwcbc/uwcbc-marimba/README.md

 This is the UW Concert Band Club's mailing list/finances management program, originally developed by Lawrence Veregin.

 ## Getting started
-1. Install Visual Studio 2013 from Dreamspark.
+1. Install Visual Studio from Microsoft.

-    Look for the Visual Studio 2013 installation on Dreamspark.
-As a UW student, you can get this for free.
-Download it (it's 2GB) and install it.
+    Download the community version (free) from https://visualstudio.microsoft.com and install it.
 You can leave all the defaults as is.
+If you encounter any issues with the latest version, try Visual Studio 2015.

-2. Install InstalShield Limited Edition
+2. Install Visual Studio Installer Projects extension

-    You'll need to add the [InstalledShield Plugin](https://info.flexerasoftware.com/IS-EVAL-InstallShield-Limited-Edition-Visual-Studio) so that users will be able to install Marimba.
-TODO: Actually document this properly.
-All I did is find the link.
+    Find the one made for the version of Visual Studio that you've installed from https://marketplace.visualstudio.com.
+You'll need this extension to create an installer for Marimba.

 3. Setup the Visual Studio projects.